RayHightower/RayHightower.com/_posts/2021-02-15-traction-get-a-grip-on-your-business.markdown

 ### Conclusion

 >You have to do the work.
-Don't think that reading this book will fix your company.<br/><br/>~Gino WIckman, author of Traction
+Don't think that reading this book will fix your company.<br/><br/>~Gino Wickman, author of Traction

 It is very easy to read a book like _Traction_, to nod knowingly, and to return the book to the shelf without taking action.
 It feels so good to read about solutions!
 Implementation can be painful, like a good athletic workout.